devben-io/docs/INSTALL.md

 gitbook install         # installs Plugins and dependencies from the book.json
 ```
 ```
-cd docs                 # change into the dir of the gitbook
+cd docs/                # change into the dir of the gitbook
 ```

 ## static site